 The reason I dislike the snooze button is that it represents a pernicious self-deception about how you plan to spend your mornings.
 There is nothing wrong with sleeping.
 Sleep is wonderful.
 If you’d like to spend your mornings sleeping, why not set the alarm for the time you actually intend to get out of bed?
 Your body would probably prefer 27 minutes of uninterrupted sleep to three 9-minute segments of snooze-button time.

 Instead, the snooze button is a weapon in the battle between the selves we’d like to be and the selves we actually are.
-Research into the science of willpower finds that we wake up with a robust supply of self-discipline that is then depleted by decision-making during the day (see my related post,).
+Research into the science of willpower finds that we wake up with a robust supply of self-discipline that is then depleted by decision-making during the day (see my related post, Can You Learn Willpower?).
 The snooze button turns the simple act of getting out of bed into a willpower-sapping episode of trench warfare.
 I’ll give you 9 minutes if you promise not to take so long in the shower.
 I’ll give you 9 more minutes if you don’t eat breakfast.
 Eventually, your ability to invest that willpower in meaningful tasks later on is shot.

 8 thoughts on “Snoozing the snooze button, that’s my resolution for this week”